-Starting in the Fall of 2022, CREC is opening a new transition program.
-CREC’s Capitol Region Transition Academy is a program designed to support the transition planning process and services for young adults ages 18 to 22 who are still registered students with local school districts.
-The Academy is best suited for young adults with mild to moderate learning needs related to intellectual disabilities, autism, or other cognitive or developmental types of disabilities.
-The Academy is specifically for young adults who qualify for very little support from adult services.
-The intention is to assist families and develop young adults in preparing for adult life using natural supports and learning how to access a wide variety of community resources and governmental benefits in addition to or in lieu of adult services.
+The Capitol Region Transition Academy provides services for young adults ages 18 to 22 with mild to moderate learning needs related to intellectual disabilities, autism, or other cognitive or developmental types of disabilities.
+The Academy specializes in supporting young adults who qualify for very little or no adult services.
+The intention is to collaborate with families and school districts to develop young adults who can learn how to use natural supports and a wide variety of community resources to become independent.
+The Academy uses a framework based on Charting the LifeCourse™ to provide a comprehensive approach related to career development, daily living skills, community engagement, and postsecondary education pathways.

 Kimberly Mearman, Ph.D.